Back to Articles

 • List of inclusions (parking rights, store room, fixtures if agreed).

-Step 4: Plan charges and keep payments traceable
+4) Plan charges and keep payments clean

 Stamp duty and registration fee are usually the biggest government charges in the property transfer process in Kolkata.
-The exact amount depends on location, property value, and transfer type, so confirm the latest charges using official sources before you lock your budget.
+The exact amount depends on location, property value, and transfer type, so confirm the latest charges from official sources before you lock your budget.
 For a Kolkata-specific registration checklist, see Kolkata property registration guide.

 • All sellers and buyers (or POA holder) present with ID proofs.